mook-it/DOS_Assignments/assign1/README.md

 # Project Directory Structure

 - Main directory contains Project Problem statement pdf and directory named code which contains the elixir mix project
-- In lib we have three files [proj1.exs], [worker.ex] and [multi_machine.exs] which are used in this project to solve the problem
+- In lib we have two files [proj1.exs] and [multi_machine.exs] which are used in this project to solve the problem
 - [proj1.exs] contains the main code
-- [multi_machine.exs] and [worker.ex] which contain the code for running the system on two machines
+- [multi_machine.exs] which contain the code for running the system on two machines
+- [worker.ex] in code(directory name) is helper module for multi machine processes.

 # Instructions for running the code